dschuurman/jtmap/README.md

 # JTmap
-A program that listens for information sent from [WSJT-X](http://physics.princeton.edu/pulsar/K1JT/wsjtx.html) and displays a friendly map with additional information after each contact is confirmed.
+A program is a companion program for [WSJT-X](http://physics.princeton.edu/pulsar/K1JT/wsjtx.html) that listens for information and displays a friendly map with additional information after each contact is confirmed.

 ## Installing and running JTmap
 The program requires python ver.
 3.x.
 Before running the program a few dependencies need to be installed.